 If you’re dealing with government decisions, permits, or administrative penalties that seem off, the administrative mandate could be your best bet.
 It’s about keeping the administration in check.

-1. Scope: Ordinary mandates review facts and law; administrative mandates focus on legality only.
+• Scope: Ordinary mandates review both facts and law; administrative mandates focus exclusively on legality.

-3. Use Case: Ordinary mandates for judicial errors; administrative mandates for illegal administrative acts.
+• Use Case: Ordinary mandates address judicial errors; administrative mandates challenge illegal administrative acts.

 Which One Can Save Your Case?